gmc-code/PC-algorithms/docs/pseudocode/selection.rst

          BEGIN
             is_raining ← TRUE
             IF is_raining THEN
-               OUTPUT "Catch the bus."
+               PRINT "Catch the bus."
             ELSE
-               OUTPUT "Ride the bike."
+               PRINT "Ride the bike."
             ENDIF
          END